hawley-jeffrey-bah/payment-accuracy/website/pages/programs/dol-office-of-workers-compensation-federal-employees-compens-3801803f.md

       available using online platforms.
 This corrective action is iterative and cyclical, OWCP provides ongoing training to staff - it is never complete.
     Mitigation_Strategy: atp3_1
-  - Action_Taken: Planned
-    Completion_Date: FY2028+
-    Description_Action_Taken: The program will continue to use training corrective action plans.
-As a result of staff turnover training continues through the year and the program utilizes on the spot corrective action and training to ensure issues are identified on the case level.
-    Mitigation_Strategy: app3_1
   Confidence_Level: 90% to <95%
   End_Date: 06/2024
   Hide_Improper_Payment_Estimates_Doughnut_Chart: false